akanadocs/docs-test/ag/security_config/certificate_authority.md

 5. Click **Next**.
 The *Export Certificate* screen displays, showing the Public Key and Subject DN information of the certificate to be issued.
 The function of this screen is to:
   * Generate and then download a certificate using the contents of the Certificate Signing Request (CSR) file specified in steps 3 & 4 above.
-  * Set a "Validity Period" (i.e. expiration date) for said certificate by clicking on the "Expiration Date" field to launch a calendar pop-up you can use to designate the expiration *date*, and then manually entering into the "Expiration Time" fields the Hour and Minute (in 24-hour clock time) that the Certificate Authority will expire on that date.
+  * Set a "Validity Period" (i.e., expiration date) for said certificate by clicking on the "Expiration Date" field to launch a calendar pop-up you can use to designate the expiration *date*, and then manually entering into the "Expiration Time" fields the Hour and Minute (in 24-hour clock time) that the Certificate Authority will expire on that date.
 6. Click **Finish**.
-The *File Download* pop-up window displays.
-7. Save the file based on your browser requirements.
+7. Save the certificate file based on your browser requirements.
-The CA Certificate is issued and saved.
-Additionally, the *Summary* screen displays, showing the following message:
-"You have successfully completed the "Issue Certificate Wizard."
-The details of your exported certificate are displayed in the "Certificate Details" section.
-The certificate is now issued and saved at the specified location.
-It can be distributed based on your requirements.
-To exit this wizard, click **Close**.
-If you exited the *File Download* dialog without saving your certificate, click the **Download Certificate** link to perform the download process again.

 <a href="#top">back to top</a>